microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-forward.md

 - Specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
 Specifying both or specifying neither will return an HTTP 400 Bad Request error.

 When using MIME format:
-- Microsoft Graph does not support editing MIME properties individually, the complete MIME content must be provided in a base64-encoded string.
+- Provide the complete MIME content in a **base64-encoded string** in the request body, Microsoft Graph does not support editing MIME properties individually.
-- S/MIME properties can be included in the base64-encoded string.
+- Include S/MIME properties as part of the **base64-encoded string**.

+This method saves the message in the **Sent Items** folder.

+Alternatively, [create a draft to forward a message](../api/message-createforward.md), and [send](../api/message-send.md) it later.

 ## Permissions
-One of the following permissions is required to call this API.
+This API requires one of the following permissions.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|